ksferguson/blog/docs/blog/posts/ai-slides-guide.md

 ### **2. Turn It Into Slides (15 minutes)**
 **Tool: [Gamma.app](https://gamma.app)**
-Paste your outline into Gamma and instantly get a design-forward presentation with:
+Paste your outline into Gamma and see a striking presentation build itself in seconds:
 - Clean layouts
 - AI-generated visuals
 - Cohesive styling

 ### **3. Refine and Personalize (20 minutes)**
-Use prompts like:
+- Edit picture prompts and models to regenerate pics Use prompts like:
 - “Make this slide more minimalist”
 - “Add an icon for human-AI collaboration”